TroodInc/trood-core-bundler-template/docs/api/mainConfig.rst

 .. attribute:: components

-    array of page components
+    array of page components, more `components configuration`_

 .. attribute:: pages

-    pages.pages to render next level pages
+    pages to render next level pages

 .. attribute:: hideMenu

-    hide link in the menu, only for routing
+    hide link in the menu, page remains in routing

 **pages example:**